tembo-io/website/docusaurus/docs/postgres_guides/all-possible-joins-in-postgres/all-possible-joins-in-postgres.md

 ## Left Join

-It return all rows from left table and maching rows from the right table.
+It return all rows from left table and matching rows from the right table.
 Null values will be returned for the right table if there are no matching rows.

 It produces a complete set of records from Table A, with the matching records in Table B. If there is no match, the right side will contain null.